wumm-project/Seminar-W21/Lecture/README.md

 __Slides:__
 * [Knowledge and Action](Knowledge.pdf)

+## January 13: No lecture

-## January 13: On a theory of Cooperative action
+## January 20: On a theory of Cooperative action

 __Learning Objectives__: